Come on in, the water’s fine! Though 2025 seems to have seen a slew of shark attack stories in the news, scuba diving has never been more popular.

 There are moments under the water that simply have to be seen to be believed.
 The colours, the shapes, the reflections, the moving, grooving life….it can be such an overwhelming experience that when you come back up for air, describing all you’ve seen can be tough.

 Such sights deserve to be captured, framed and logged, for posterity’s sake at the very least.
-Camera specifically designed for diving are best for those keen on some serious snaps, with the GoPro Hero and Canon G7X range both producing professional shots of the deep blue.
+Cameras specifically designed for diving are best for those keen on some serious snaps, with the GoPro Hero and Canon G7X range both producing professional shots of the deep blue.
 But for beginners, the iPhone camera, when combined with protective dive housing equipment, does the job brilliantly.

 A Dive Knife